saadeghi/daisyui/README.md

 ## 🌼 Features
 - **CSS components**: Use classes like `btn`, `card`, ...
 - **Designer-friendly**: DaisyUI has 2 versions:
-  - **Styled**: Beatiful UI library, no need to design elements.
+  - **Styled**: Beatiful UI library, no need to design elements (but still customizable).
   - **Base**: Only skeleton of components.
 No style, no colors.
-- **Scalable**: You know all your components are sharing the same style
+- **Scalable**: All your components will use the same style based on a design system.
 - **Customizable**: Customize the style of elements with Tailwind utility classes.
 - **Themeable**: Add multiple themes or change colors with a CSS variable.
 - **Semantic color names**: Use color names like `primary`, `secondary`, `accent`, ... just like your design system defines.